jenworthington/hello-world/README.md

 	$ docker plugin enable splunk-logging-plugin:latest

-# Run containers with the plugin installed
+## Step 3: Run containers with the plugin installed

 Splunk Connect for Docker continually listens for logs, but your containers must also be running so that the container logs are forwarded to Splunk Connect for Docker.
 The following examples describe how to configure containers to run with Splunk Connect for Docker.